Last Modified: Thursday, October 27, 2022 8:39 am

 Off-campus Test Results

-- Students: Please Note: Students who have a University approved COVID-19 vaccination exemption must be tested on campus as policy required.
-(Please view information above titled “Required Testing for Students with Approved COVID-19 Exemptions”) All other students with off-campus test results should upload their documentation to their MyHealth Portal.
+Please Note: Students and employees who have a University approved COVID-19 vaccination exemption must be tested on campus as policy required.
+(Please view information above titled “Required Testing for Students/Employees with Approved COVID-19 Exemptions”).

 View information from the CDC about steps to take while waiting for COVID-19 test results.

-When a student reports symptoms compatible with COVID-19 or answers affirmatively to any question on the online screening application, the application will provide these instructions:
+When a student reports symptoms compatible with COVID-19 or answers affirmatively to any question on Hawk Check, the application will provide instructions.
+Follow the instructions provided.

 Procedures for management of a student with confirmed or suspected COVID-19

-The University Health Center must be notified of any student who is tested or placed in isolation.
+The student must report via Hawk Check if you test positive or are placed in isolation.
 The student will remain in isolation according to the established guidelines and until medically cleared to return to campus activity.

 - The University Health Center will: